Physics (PHYS)

 PHYS1250 ENGINEERING PHYSICS I

-A calculus-based course emphasizing the principles and applications of mechanics.
-Topics include: Newton's Laws, equilibrium; work, energy, power; momentum, circular motion.
-Corequisite: MATH1750 or MATH1775 (4 credits) fall, spring, summer
+This is a calculus-based course examining the principles and applications of mechanics, covering topics including Newton’s laws, equilibrium, work, energy, power, momentum, and circular motion.
+Students engage with these topics through a mixture of lectures, guided in class activities, and laboratory exercises.
+Corequisite: MATH1750 or MATH1775 or MATH1777 (4 credits) fall, spring, summer

 PHYS1500 COLLEGE PHYSICS II